Chablis (AOC): Chablis Grands Crus

 There are seven officially delineated Grand Cru climats, covering an area of 247 acre, all located on one southwest facing hill overlooking the town of Chablis at elevations between 490–660 ft.
 One vineyard there, La Moutonne, between the Grand Cru vineyards of Les Preuses and Vaudésir, is often considered an "unofficial" Grand Cru.
-The Bureau Interprofessionnel des Vins de Bourgogne (BIVB) does recognize La Moutonne, but the seven Grand Cru vineyards officially recognized by the INAO are (from northwest to southeast): Bougros, Les Preuses, Vaudésir, Grenouilles, Valmur, Les Clos and Blanchot.
+The Bureau Interprofessionnel des Vins de Bourgogne (BIVB) does recognize La Moutonne, but the seven Grand Cru vineyards officially recognized by the INAO are (from northwest to southeast): Bougros, Les Preuses, Vaudésir, Grenouilles, Valmur, Les Clos and Blanchot (also known as Les Blanchots).
 Together, the Grand Cru vineyards account for around 3% of Chablis annual yearly production.

 While the producer can have a marked influence, each of the Grand Cru vineyards is noted for its particular terroir characteristic.
 Tom Stevenson notes that Blanchot produces the most delicate wine with floral aromas; Bougros is the least expressive but still has vibrant fruit flavors; Les Clos tends to produce the most complex wines with pronounced minerality; Grenouilles produces very aromatic wines with racy, elegance; the Les Preuses vineyard receives the most sun among the Grand Crus and tends to produce the most full bodied wines; Valmur is noted for its smooth texture and aromatic bouquet; Vaudésir tends to produce wines with intense flavors and spicy notes.
 Of all the Grand Cru vineyards, Les Clos is the largest in the area at 61 acre.
 Hugh Johnson describes the wines from this Grand Cru as having the best ageing potential among Chablis and developing Sauternes-like aromas after some bottle age.

-The Union des Grands Crus de Chablis (UGCC) was launched in March 2000, as a syndicate restricted to Grand Cru proprietors, with mission "to defend and promote the quality of Chablis Grand Cru wines".
-Members are bound to abide by a charter which covers wine making and sales.
+The Union des Grands Crus de Chablis (UGCC) was launched in March 2000 as a syndicate restricted to Grand Cru proprietors, with mission "to defend and promote the quality of Chablis Grand Cru wines".
+Members are bound to abide by a charter that covers wine making and sales.
 Grand Cru makers must submit their wines to a tasting committee of other Union members to ensure they meet the required quality.
 These tastings are conducted blind.